xenocrat/chyrp-lite/README.md

 [简体中文](README_zh_CN.md), [Italiano](README_it_IT.md).

-# &#x1f4e3; Translations wanted!

-Go to the [wiki](https://github.com/xenocrat/chyrp-lite/wiki/Introduction-to-Translations) to find out more about translating Chyrp Lite into your language.

 ## What can Chyrp Lite do for me?

 Chyrp Lite makes it possible to host a blog on your own web server with minimal fuss.
 You can have